 - Where does my perfect customer look for my product/service?
 Both online and in physical locations?

 Once you have answered all these questions, you should have a good picture of where to start looking to place your message and how to write your message copy.

 Step 2 - Choose Your Targets

 Now, where are you going to post your ads?
 A coordinated effort across several sites and venues commonly frequented by your customers is the most effective marketing campaign.
-If you are seen in several places your visibility and retained message is much stronger.
+If you are seen in several places your visibility and retained message are much stronger.

 Complementary sites that you can help cross-promote to your visitors, who will then see you there too, will provide excellent reinforcement of your message.
 Holiday specific sites that are well promoted are excellent areas to consider.

 Pay-Per-Click (PPC) advertising is another consideration for your marketing campaign.
 If you're new to PPC, stick to places that allow you to set limits on daily expenditures.
 Google AdWords is a good example.
 This will also help you to experiment and determine the most effective keywords by paying close attention to the statistics of the PPC campaign.

 Then there are the social media networks; all of the well-known ones offer their own advertising.
 See: